Scientific Name

 Light: This succulent needs bright light but does not like too much direct sun.
 A sunny windowsill where the plant receives 4 to 5 hours of direct sunlight during the early part of the day and partial shade during the afternoon is the perfect spot to grow your B. dilatata indoors.

 Soil: B. dilatata thrives best in porous soil mixes that allow water to drain away quickly.
-Use a commercial potting mix specially designed for growing succulents, or make your own.
+You can use a commercial potting mix specially designed for succulents or make your own.

-Temperature: This plant does not have a problem with high temperatures as long as there is plenty of fresh air, but it is not a cold-hardy succulent.
+Temperature: This plant has no problem with high temperatures as long as there is plenty of fresh air, but it is not a cold-hardy succulent.
 B. dilatata can withstand temperatures as low as 30 °F (-1.1 °C) in USDA Plant Hardiness Zones 10a to 11b, 30 to 50 °F (-1.1 to 10 °C).

 Watering: B. dilatata requires little or no water when it goes dormant, usually in summer.
 When it begins to grow again in fall, it is safe to water deeply, allowing the soil to dry before between waterings.
 If leaves start to wrinkle during active growth, your plant needs water.